Netanyahu delays judicial overhaul after mass protests

 The architect of the plan, Justice Minister Yariv Levin, a popular party member, had long promised he would resign if the overhaul was suspended.
 But on Monday, he said he would respect the prime minister's decision should he halt the legislation.

-“We must not halt the reform in the judicial system, and we must not give in to anarchy,” Ben-Gvir said.

-Netanyahu’s dismissal of Gallant appeared to signal that the prime minister and his allies would barrel ahead.
+Netanyahu’s dismissal of Defense Minister Yoav Gallant appeared to signal that the prime minister and his allies would barrel ahead.
 Gallant was the first senior member of the ruling Likud party to speak out against the plan, saying the deep divisions threatened to weaken the military.

 And Netanyahu’s government forged ahead with a centerpiece of the overhaul — a law that would give the governing coalition the final say over all judicial appointments.
 A parliamentary committee approved the legislation on Monday for a final vote, which could come this week.